Belonging to a union gives you an opportunity to stand up for your rights.

 What is a Grievance?

 A grievance is a formal complaint a union member is entitled to lodge against his or her employer in accordance with the Collective Agreement.
 Grievances can also be filed against other union members in cases of harassment or extenuating circumstances.
+Understanding how to properly file a grievance in your workplace is important because it helps protect employees against arbitrary decisions of management regarding discipline, discharge, promotions, or benefits.

 How soon do I file a Grievance?